T1mofi/AR_drawing_tool_for_iOS/Documents/Software Requirements Specification.md

 | SceneKit | Create 3D games and add 3D content to apps using high-level scene descriptions.
 Easily add animations, physics simulation, particle effects, and realistic physically based rendering.
 SceneKit combines a high-performance rendering engine with a descriptive API for import, manipulation, and rendering of 3D assets. |

 ### 2.2 User Interfaces
-AR scene screen provides acces to the main functionaliti of the application.
+AR scene screen provides acces to the main functionality of the application.
 Allows to add 3D objects and select add mode.

 ![AR scene screen](../Images/Mockups/AR%20Drawing%20mockup1%20entity.png)